search-icon

 • 6.
 Learn the Local 911 Equivalent

-• We've been conditioned since we were kids to dial 911 in case of an emergency, but if you dial those three numbers while abroad, you're not likely to get any help.
+• Since we were kids, we've been conditioned to dial 911 in case of an emergency, but if you dial those three numbers while abroad, you're not likely to get any help.
 Learn the local emergency numbers for police/fire/EMS (in some countries, these are all different numbers) and save them to your phone (if your phone will work at your destination).
 In a dangerous situation, every second counts.

 • 7.
 Keep Your Seatbelt on While Flying

 • It can be tempting to unbuckle when the seatbelt sign is off (or even when it's on) just to get a little more comfortable in your tiny airplane seat.
-But if turbulence strikes, you could be seriously injured when you're not securely strapped in, as these passengers recently learned.
+But if turbulence strikes, you could be seriously injured when you're not securely strapped in.

 • 8.
 Check State Department Warnings and Advisories